DaniCajigal/Data-Mining---Model-Selection/README.md

-# Practice 1: Selection of models.
+# Practice 1: Model Selection.

-In this practice, the evaluation of two classifiers is performed on the Iris data set.
+In this practice, the evaluation of two classifiers is performed on the Iris dataset.

 The classifiers used would be: LDA and KNN.